 A towering right-handed pitcher who flashed immense promise for the New York Yankees, throwing a near no-hitter before carving out a solid decade-long MLB career.

-Phil Hughes arrived in the Bronx burdened with the label of 'future ace.'
-A first-round pick with a powerful frame and a sharp curveball, he was the embodiment of the Yankees' pitching hopes.
-His early career was a rollercoaster of dazzling potential and frustrating injuries, highlighted by a 2010 season where he won 18 games and made the All-Star team.
-That year showcased his best: command of a lively fastball and a hammer curve.
-Hughes is often remembered for a heart-stopping near-miss in 2007, taking a no-hitter into the 7th inning in just his second start.
-While he never quite became the perennial Cy Young contender some predicted, he evolved into a durable and effective starter, most notably for the Minnesota Twins, where he set a historic single-season strikeout-to-walk ratio in 2014.
-His career stands as a testament to the difficult transition from prospect to consistent major league workhorse.
+Phil Hughes won 18 games and made the All-Star team in 2010, showcasing a lively fastball and a hammer curve.
+A first-round pick with a powerful frame, he arrived in the Bronx burdened with the label of 'future ace.'
+His early career was a rollercoaster of dazzling potential and frustrating injuries.
+In 2007, he took a no-hitter into the 7th inning in just his second start.
+While he never became the perennial Cy Young contender some predicted, he evolved into a durable and effective starter.
+For the Minnesota Twins in 2014, he set a historic single-season strikeout-to-walk ratio.
+His career testifies to the difficult transition from prospect to consistent major league workhorse.

 1981–1996